-Officials from the Attorney General's office indicated they expect that, to the extent that the enactment of this proposal would result in increased litigation, their office can absorb the costs associated with that increased litigation using existing resources.
-However, if the enactment of this proposal were to result in substantial additional litigation, their office may request additional appropriations.
+Officials from the Attorney General's office indicated they expect that, to the extent that the enactment of this proposal would result in increased litigation, they expect that their office could absorb the costs associated with that increased litigation using existing resources.
+However, if the enactment of this proposal were to result in substantial additional litigation, they may be required to request additional appropriations.